lancerkind/FarmGame/README.md

   </a>
 This code is released into the public domain.
 Use as you will.

+This game has the backend logic built with TDD and is usefull to use as a "convincer" demonstration about the value that TDD provides.

 # Description of Farm Game
 ```
   0 XXXXX   X = dirt